ganyicz/bond/README.md

 ![Banner](https://raw.githubusercontent.com/ganyicz/bond/main/art/banner.png)

 > ⚠️ **Alpha release:**
-> This package is currently under active development and not yet intended for production use, it might not even work on your setup and is best to try on a fresh Laravel project.
+> This package is currently under active development and not yet intended for production use; it might not even work on your setup, and it is best to try on a fresh Laravel project.
 Feedback and contributions are welcome!

 Bond brings modern component authoring to Laravel Blade and Alpine.js.
 It introduces a few features inspired by React and Vue, making it easier to write structured, maintainable components.
 Bond also ships with a VS Code extension that adds syntax highlighting, autocomplete, and error checking.